Pump filter clog

 How Much Does This Repair Cost?

-Clearing a pump filter clog on the LG LDF7774ST is virtually free as a DIY repair, requiring no replacement parts in most cases.
-If a damaged filter needs replacing, expect to spend $10–$30 for the part.
-Hiring a professional typically runs $150–$300, making the DIY approach a smart way to save significant money.
+Clearing a pump filter clog on the LG LDF7774ST can be virtually cost-free as a DIY repair, often requiring no replacement parts.
+If a damaged filter needs replacing, expect to spend around $10–$30 for the part.
+Hiring a professional can typically run $150–$300, making the DIY route a smart way to save some serious cash.

 Frequently Asked Questions